Omar-Elmi/TruthLens/README.md

 Highlights for Employers

-Built a full-stack web application inspired by professional experience analyzing large social media datasets
+Developed a full-stack web application inspired by real-world social media data analysis

-Applied advanced natural language processing techniques for real-time text evaluation
+Applied advanced NLP techniques for real-time misinformation detection and sentiment analysis

-Delivered interactive data visualizations and user-friendly UX design
+Delivered interactive data visualizations and an intuitive user interface

-Demonstrated skills in cloud-based infrastructure, database integration, and AI implementation
+Demonstrated expertise in cloud infrastructure, database integration, and AI implementation

-Showcased ability to translate internship experience into a practical, standalone application
+Translated internship experience into a practical, standalone application

 Future Enhancements